halfbaked/data_warehouse/README.md

 - /query/clicks_impressions?metric=impressions&filterBy=campaign:Google&window=1d&start=-6d
 - /query/clicks_impressions?metric=clicks&groupBy=datasource,campaign

-### CTR value format
-I opted for a CTR format akin to basis points.
-Similar to how money is often represented in data, it is a means of storing partial values without the use of sometimes messy floats.
-So a CTR value of 1005 is equivalent to 10.05%.

 ### Parameter Validation
 Parameter validation is currently limited to types including any enums defined.
 More should be invested in it.
 Currently it is possible to query values directly to the database, which is fragile and insecure.